nodejs/inclusivity/README.md

   - Increasing diversity seeks to actively onboard people from diverse backgrounds to the Node.js project and maintain their participation.

+### Membership

+Membership and participation with the Inclusivity Working Group is open to any member of the Node.js Github Organization.

+Additionally, this group is interested in involving those people who are not represented in the Node.js Github Organization but are active in the great Node.js Community.

+More information about joining this Working Group is available in our [Membership Policy][].

 ### Code of Conduct

 Due to the nature of the work the Inclusivity Working Group engages in,